odinaka541/odinaka-portfolio/src/content/posts/price-action.md

 ### About Odinaka:
 I'm Odinaka, a software developer and trader.
 I write about my thoughts and experiences on my blog, iam-odinaka.vercel.app.
 I'm very passionate about data as much as I am about numbers.
 It's the main reason I'm keen on quantitative finance - building tools that help promote more efficient capital markets across the world.
 When I'm not building tools, I'm trading or reading about trading, or studying for my CFAs.
+My deep love for everything data and finance drove me to being the lead instructor at Eureka Financial Academy for two years, where I developed and taught students everything there was to know (at the time) about trading and investing.
+I have a strong grasp of macroeconomics and capital markets.
+Feel free to keep in touch!